 Renewable energy, especially solar, requires the energy produced to be used immediately or stored for a later time.
 Battery storage plays an absolutely critical role in all off-grid solar power and lighting systems.
-In essence, all the energy produced by the solar array must be stored for use when the sun is no longer out and is stored in deep cycle gel batteries with a SEPCO solar system, which in turn provides on-demand power to the light fixture or device (ex. security camera, wi-fi, meter etc.)
+In essence, all the energy produced by the solar array must be stored for use when the sun is no longer out and is stored in deep cycle gel batteries with a SEPCO solar system, which in turn provides on-demand power to the light fixture or electronic device (ex. security camera, wi-fi, meter, etc.)

 One of the most common mistakes that many companies in the industry make is designing a system with insufficient battery storage (i.e. anything less than 4x’s the daily load requirement).
 This leaves people in the dark and will invariably wreak havoc on a system in two ways or less if not properly sized.

-First and foremost, the system will fail under bad weather patterns (not a matter of IF the bad weather patterns occur, but WHEN!) simply because cloudy weather significantly reduces the solar array’s energy production capacity.
-With less energy stored in the batteries each day, combined with a constant load amount, it’s only a matter of time before insufficient back-up battery power storage is depleted, thus causing the system to fail.
+First and foremost, the system will fail under bad weather conditions (not a matter of IF the bad weather conditions occur, but WHEN!) simply because cloudy weather significantly reduces the solar array’s energy production capacity.
+With less energy stored in the batteries each day, combined with a constant load amount, it’s only a matter of time before insufficient backup battery power storage is depleted, thus causing the system to fail.

-At SEPCO, every solar lighting system we design has a minimum of 5 times daily load requirement with 7 to 10 times (or even more) daily load requirement in geographic areas with very low solar insolation like Northeast and Northwest US.
-This ensures not only ultra-reliable year round system performance, but also provides a robust, cost effective 5 to 7 year battery life expectancy.
+At SEPCO, every solar lighting system we design has a minimum of 5 times daily load requirement.
+This is increased to 7 to 10 times (or even more) daily load requirement in geographic areas with very low solar insolation like Northeast and Northwest US.
+Not only does this ensure ultra-reliable year-round system performance, but also provides a robust, cost-effective 5 to 7-year battery life expectancy.